Financial Support

 Other financial support asylum seekers and convention refugees on temporary visas may be eligible for

-The Family Tax Credit is a payment for families with dependent children aged 18 and under.
+The Family Tax Credit/ Working for Families and Best Start tax credit payment are for families with dependent children aged 18 and under.
 The amount you can get is based on your yearly family income and family circumstances.
-Asylum seekers can get this while receiving a benefit.
+Asylum seekers and convention refugees on temporary visas are eligible for these while receiving a benefit.
+You can find more information here and apply for it here

 Re-Establishment (Special Needs) Grant

-Asylum seekers granted refugee status within one year of arriving in New Zealand can also apply for a Re-Establishment Grant.
-The maximum grant is $1,200.
-Most asylum seekers cannot apply for this grant because it will take more than a year for your claim to be decided, even if you applied as soon as you arrived in New Zealand.
+Asylum seekers granted refugee status within one year of arriving in New Zealand may also be able to apply for a Re-Establishment Grant.
+The maximum grant is $5,000.
+Most asylum seekers will not be able to apply for this grant, because it currently takes more than a year for your claim to be decided, even if you applied for asylum as soon as you arrived in New Zealand.